 The Resiliency Collaborative’s training facilities are handicap accessible.
 Individuals needing special accommodations, please contact: The Resiliency Collaborative, 919.307.6183, firstname.lastname@example.org.

 PROGRAM DESCRIPTION AND OBJECTIVES

 The Community Resiliency Model® (CRM) model teaches providers about self-regulation skills for use in the clinical setting.
 The tools gained in this workshop are useful in teaching clients about self-care.
-CRM is a tremendous resource for clients coping with chronic stress.
+CRM is a tremendous resource for patients/clients coping with chronic stress.
 CRM can be used in individual as well as family treatment settings.

 At the conclusion of this workshop, participants will be able to utilize CRM skills with their patients/clients for stress relief and relief from traumatic stress symptoms.
 Participants will be able: